I want to take a second to talk pricing, price objections, dealing with pushback, and dealing with negotiation on price.

 It’s two million dollars a problem and your product costs 65 thousand dollars – that’s a good investment.
 Sixty-five thousand dollars for a 2 million dollar gain?
 That’s a damn good investment.
 You don’t owe it to your buyer to come down fifteen thousand dollars because they didn’t budget enough.
 Don’t make their budgeting problem your pricing problem that makes no sense.

 Too many of you are selling with the idea that you’re selling a product and so when the buyer says ‘oh hey you want 65 I’ll give you 50’, you say ‘well what if we meet in the middle’ and you do this little negotiation dance.
 No. No. No. They’re not buying your product – they’re buying the outcome.
+Overcoming the price objection is all about you being able to frame the conversation to show you value to providing the outcome not about the sticker price.

 You have to ask yourself this question.